 Last up, this wouldn’t be a “best of” list if we didn’t include the absolute best home espresso maker out there, regardless of the initial investment needed to own it.

-The BES920XL is the gold-standard in home espresso makers, with every bell and whistle you could imagine strapped to its chromed-out $1220 chassis.
+The BES920XL is the gold standard in home espresso makers, with every bell and whistle you could imagine strapped to its chromed-out $1220 chassis.
 Thanks to its dual-boiler feature (a requirement in any professional-level machine), the BES920XL heats the water for your steam and espresso independently of one another, at the same time.
 This means you can pump out the perfect espresso and fluffy milk simultaneously and have your cappuccino poured out to perfection in just a matter of minutes.
-Other standout features include the dual-shot spout capable of producing four shots of espresso at a time, as well as a PID display which tracks your temperature and pressure in realtime.
+Other standout features include the dual-shot spout capable of producing four shots of espresso at a time, as well as a PID display that tracks your temperature and pressure in real-time.

 Using the Breville BES920XL will have no problem creating coffee at a quality level that’s higher than what you’d see a major chain of roasters, and with enough practice and determination, will get you pulling espressos better than any professional barista on the street.

 Type of Espresso Machine